nodeGame/descil-mturk/README.md

 ## Setup

-Create a 'conf' directory at the top of the root tree and add a file called 'DeSciL.conf.js' containing the following lines:
+Create a `conf` directory at the top of the root tree and add a file called `descil.conf.js` containing the following lines:

 ```javascript
   module.exports.key = "zyx";